-Dr. Megan Dunbar, Vice President of Research and Programs at Pangaea Global AIDS Foundation, has primary responsibility for the planning, execution, oversight, and monitoring of Pangaea research and evaluation, technical assistance related activities and policy initiatives.
-Megan is a leader in global HIV efforts among women and youth.
-Her background and expertise is in designing and evaluating interventions that address the social and economic factors which increase HIV vulnerability, such as gender-based violence and inequities in educational and economic opportunities for girls and women.
-Formerly with the University of California, San Francisco, Megan has spent nearly a decade leading initiatives in Tanzania and Zimbabwe, where she lived for several years.
+Dr. Megan Dunbar, Vice President of Research and Social Policy at Pangaea Global AIDS, has primary responsibility for the planning, execution, oversight, and monitoring of Pangaea behavioral research, evaluation, and policy efforts, including technical assistance related activities focused on girls and women, and key populations.
+Megan’s background and expertise is in designing and evaluating interventions that address the social and economic factors which increase HIV vulnerability, such as gender-based violence and inequities in educational and economic opportunities for girls and women.
+Formerly with the Women’s Global Health Imperative at the University of California, San Francisco, and RTI International, Megan has spent nearly a decade leading initiatives in southern and eastern Africa. .

 Olivia Chang is Research and Program Manager at Pangaea Global AIDS Foundation.
 She provides support across projects and to in-country partners in the areas of data collection, management and analysis.
 In addition, Olivia supports both the implementation of Pangaea programs and development of research and program grants and publications.

-Djibrine Mainassara works primarily with the Manager, Executive Office, providing administrative support to Pangaea’s projects.
+Djibrine Mainassara primarily provides administrative support to Pangaea’s projects.
 Djibrine is a community development professional with 10+ years of nonprofit experience and specialization in project management, accounting, financial analysis and cross-cultural communication.